callysto/TMTeachingTurtles/README.md

-# T(eenage)M(utant)TeachingTurtles
+# T(eenage) M(utant) Teaching Turtles

-Repository for code workshops using turtles in Jupyter notebooks with Python.
+Repository for code workshops using Turtles in Jupyter notebooks with Python.
 For each notebook there is a student version and an instructor version containing the solutions.

-TMPythonTurtles introduces Python concepts using turtles.
+TMPythonTurtles introduces Python concepts using Turtles.

+TMDictionaryTurtles introduces some ways to structure data in Python.

-TMDataTurtles extends this to data frames and pandas with a dataset of turtle moves.
+TMDataTurtles extends this to data frames and pandas with a dataset of Turtle moves.

+TMArtTurtles contains notebooks for the Callysto student art contest.